foundersandcoders/old-coursebook/patterns/week2/README.md

 - [ ] What is an HTTP status code and what are the most common ones?
 - [x] What is an API key?
 Tormod Rachel
 - [x] How would you conceal an API key?
 Justen Kata
 - [x] What is a JSON object?
 Why is this useful knowledge with regards to APIs and what does one look like?
-Kat Hugh
+Kat Hu

 ## Development basics